nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your SmartHomeBot.

 4. Open your Command Prompt/Terminal.
 Navigate to the folder which you place the SmartHomeBot.jar.
-Then input `java -jar SmartHomeBot.jar` and press ENTER.The display similar to the below should appear in a few seconds.
+Then input `java -jar SmartHomeBot.jar` and press ENTER.
+The display similar to the below should appear in a few seconds.

     ![](images/user_guide/start_image.PNG)